Understanding the Command and Control Approach and Ways to Break It before It Starts

-Better, but, now we can only use specific ports to go anywhere.
-It’s pretty easy to run a command and control service on port 53, for example (yes I know, this needs to be UDP really, but let’s keep the example simple)
+Better, but now we can only use specific ports to go anywhere.
+It’s pretty easy to run a command and control service on port 53, for example (yes, I know, this needs to be UDP, but let’s keep the example simple).

 Here is how I would like to see the same business requirement deployed as firewall rules using the above example:

-This isn’t complicated stuff – but it does take knowledge about your environment, a little planning and some patience.
+This isn’t complicated stuff, but it does take knowledge about your environment, a little planning and some patience.
 It also takes good change control to make sure no-one just puts in an Any-Any rule to get something working in a hurry.
-Always worth reviewing firewall rules regularly.
-Oh, wait — that is a requirement in Cyber Essentials isn’t it?
+It’s always worth reviewing firewall rules regularly.
+Oh, wait — that is a requirement in Cyber Essentials, isn’t it?
 Certainly, it is in ISO27001.

 Optimising IT — Cyber Security Services

-Here at Optimising IT, we offer a full range of Cyber Security Services including Cyber Consultancy, Penetration testing and Cyber Essentials plus assessments and certifications.
-We also offer best in breed Security Solutions from Fortinet and Microsoft including supply, installation and support
+Here at Optimising IT, we offer a full range of Cyber Security Services, including Cyber Consultancy, Penetration testing and Cyber Essentials, plus assessments and certifications.
+We also provide best in breed Security Solutions from Fortinet and Microsoft, including supply, installation and support.

 If you are concerned that you may have been exposed by the recent SolarWinds attack, or you are looking for an independent review of your security, Penetration Testing, Cyber Essentials certification services or some help with your network security, get in touch with us today to see how we can help.

 Contact us with any of your specific questions — and keep an eye out for my series of posts.
 I’ll provide some more detail on network security with some examples and possibly even a diagram or two.